11 May When Should I Go To a Chiropractor?

 If you find you cannot turn your head/neck as far as you used to, or if you experience pain in doing so, it may be a good time to see the chiropractor.
 Stiff muscles and limited blood flow can contribute to a decrease in your overall flexibility.
 Stiffness or less flexibility in your extremities is another indicator of an issue, so be sure to have yourself checked out if any of these begin to occur.

 5. A recent accident

-An auto accident or a sports-related injury are one of the many scenarios where you can encounter an “invisible injury,” meaning that you may appear fine on the surface but you are actually dealing with a serious internal injury.
+An auto accident or a sports-related injury is one of the many scenarios where you can encounter an “invisible injury,” meaning that you may appear fine on the surface, but you are actually dealing with a serious internal injury.
 A chiropractor should be able to diagnose such an issue and be able to help you relieve it, although additional medical consultations may be suggested.

 6. Arthritis diagnosis

 “If you have recently been diagnosed with arthritis, your chiropractor may be able to help,” said Dr. Holly Westbrock, an Eden Prairie, MN chiropractor.
 “Chiropractors work to relieve pain from arthritis without using invasive surgery, but rather through physical therapy.
 They may be able to help you maintain the condition and prevent it from spreading to other muscles or joints in your body.”